intelmib/Twilio_python_sending_receiving_sms/README.md

 # Send_message_Twilio
-you will learn how to:  Sign up for Twilio and get your first SMS-enabled Twilio phone number and send sms
+Using the code you will learn how to:

+Sign up for Twilio and get your first SMS-enabled Twilio phone number Set up your development environment to send and receive messages Send your first SMS
+Receive inbound text messages
+Reply to incoming messages with an SMS